Smooth Sensitivity for Learning Differentially-Private yet Accurate Rule Lists: Experimental Evaluation

+in which $\p[r | y, M]$ is the probability that a sample with label $y$ (from the training set ($M=1$) or outside ($M=0$)) is captured by rule $r \in RL$.

+The overall vulnerability of a model introduced in~\cite{vulnerability} is then computed as the average of distributional-overfitting distances:

 Intuitively, when measured on finite training and test sets, it measures how much the proportions of samples from each possible label differ among the different rules.
-If the model's outputs have the exact same distributions inside and outside the training set, the vulnerability is $0.5$ which indicates that the expected success of a MIA is that of a random guess.
-We report in Table~\ref{table:vulnerability} the overall vulnerabilities measured on rule lists built with or without the use of DP within the greedy learning algorithm.
+If the model's outputs have the exact same distributions inside and outside the training set, the vulnerability is $0.5$ indicating that the expected success of a MIA is that of a random guess.
+We report in Table~\ref{table:vulnerability} the overall vulnerabilities measured on rule lists built with or without the use of DP.
 Consistent with our preliminary observations that the greedily-built rule lists are resilient to MIAs, the vulnerabilities of both the DP and non-DP models are very low.
-Nevertheless, we observe that non-DP models consistently exhibit slightly higher vulnerability values (as expected), than their DP counterparts.
+Nevertheless, we observe that non-DP models consistently exhibit slightly higher vulnerability values than their DP counterparts.
+This is particularly the case for the smallest dataset, namely \namedataset{German Credit}, which highlights the relevance of a DP protection for such low-data regime.